-We have audited the accompanying balance sheet of GreenVision Acquisition Corp. (the "Company") as of December 31, 2019, the related statements of operations, changes in stockholders' equity and cash flows for the period from September 11, 2019 (inception) through December 31, 2019, and the related notes (collectively referred to as the "financial statement").
-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2019, and the results of its operations and its cash flows for the period from September 11, 2019 (inception) through December 31, 2019, in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying balance sheets of GreenVision Acquisition Corp. (the "Company") as of December 31, 2020 and 2019, the related statements of operations, changes in stockholders' equity and cash flows for the year ended December 31, 2020 and for the period from September 11, 2019 (inception) through December 31, 2019, and the related notes (collectively referred to as the "financial statements").
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2020 and 2019, and the results of its operations and its cash flows for the year ended December 31, 2020 and for the period from September 11, 2019 (inception) through December 31, 2019, in conformity with accounting principles generally accepted in the United States of America.